Photography and text by Bill Edwards

 Creekside Vista, Coal Creek Trail, Bellevue, WA

 Moss hangs heavy on a fallen tree just off a short interpretive loop, accessed by two small wooden bridges.
-The trail features sturdy signs that recount the of a turn of the century coal mining industry here from 1864 to 1963.
+The trail features sturdy signs that recount the history of a turn of the century coal mining industry here from 1864 to 1963.
 Now reclaimed as Bellevue’s Coal Creek Natural Area the trails provide an opportunity to hike along a gurgling creek and appreciate a mossy woodland in mid-March.

 · Primrose Trail, March 27, 2023: Coal Creek and Primrose Trails